ChristinaGislason/hello-world/README.md

 # hello-world
-This is Ppart of the Git tutorial
+This is Part of the Git tutorial